All you need to know about the menopause

 Early menopause is when a woman’s periods stop before the age of 45.
-It occurs in one in 100 women.
+It occurs in around one in 20 women.
 It can happen at any age, and in many cases, there is no clear cause.
 Sometimes, treatment or surgery for a health condition may lead to early menopause, for example, breast cancer treatment, or if your ovaries are surgically removed .

 If you are aged under 45, and you think you are experiencing symptoms of early menopause, a blood test can be performed to investigate whether you are undergoing menopause early.
 These are available at your GP surgery, or you can start your investigation with an at-home Menopause Blood Test.

 Experiencing early menopause can be distressing.
 There are places you can seek help and support.
 Daisy Network is a support group for women with premature ovarian failure.